-For risk management, the Board, through the Enterprise Risk Management (“ERM”) Committee, would determine the Company’s level of risk tolerance and identify, assess and monitor key business risks to safeguard shareholders’ investments and the company’s assets.
+For risk management, the Board, through the Enterprise Risk Management (“ERM”) Committee, would determine the Company’s level of risk tolerance and identify, assess and monitor key business risks including anti-bribery and corruption risk to safeguard shareholders’ investments and the Company’s assets.

 For internal control, the Board confirms that there is a continuous process in place to identify, evaluate and manage the significant risks that may affect the achievement of business objectives.
-The process which has been instituted throughout the Group is updated and reviewed from time to time to be relevant to the changes in the business environment, and this on-going process has been in place for the financial year under review and up to the date of adoption of this Annual Report.
+The process which has been instituted throughout the Group is updated and reviewed from time to time to stay relevant to the changes in the business environment, and this ongoing process has been in place for the whole financial year under review and up to the date of adoption of this Annual Report.

 ENTERPRISE RISK MANAGEMENT

 The Board recognises that risk management is an integral part of the Group’s business objectives and is critical for the Group to achieve continued profitability and sustainable growth in shareholders’ value.
-In pursuing these objectives, the Group has adopted an ERM Framework to manage its risk and opportunities.
-The ERM Committee which reports directly to the Audit Committee was established by the Board, with the primary responsibility of ensuring the effective functioning of ERM Framework.
+In pursuing these objectives, the Group has adopted an ERM Framework in managing and addressing its sustainability risk and opportunities to support its long-term strategy and success.
+The ERM Committee which reports directly to the Audit Committee (“AC”) was established by the Board, with the primary responsibility of ensuring the effective functioning of ERM Framework.

 The ERM Committee meeting is held quarterly to identify any new risks, assess, evaluate and manage risks of the Group.
-The quarterly review ensures the risks are current and relevant.
-Risks mitigation are planned and implemented for the identified risks and incidences.
-Risks mitigation programme would include policy changes, establishment on new procedures, improvement in system controls, surveillance report and other measures.
-For the financial year under review, the identified risks are vendor risk, new competition risk, market risk, credit risk, project risk, business model/technology risk, political risk, inventory risk, fraud risk and operational compliance risk.
-The actual financial impact from the risks (if applicable) is also reviewed on a quarterly basis.
+The quarterly review ensures the mitigation actions are implemented effectively for the identified risks and incidences.
+Risks mitigation programme would include policy changes, establishment on new procedures and internal control work instructions, improvement in system controls, surveillance report and other measures.
+For the year under review, the top ten (10) identified risks are market risk, credit risk, vendor risk, political risk, inventory risk, project risk, business model/technology risk, new competition risk, bribery and corruption risk, and business disruption risk.
+The actual financial impact from the risks is also reviewed on a quarterly basis.
 Enhancements are made in line with the Board’s commitment to improve the Group’s governance, risk management and control framework, and practicing effective control culture and environment for the Group’s business operations.
-The on-going ERM exercise is presented quarterly to the Audit Committee for the Board to be updated on the risk management amendments.
+The quarterly ERM reports including any new initiatives and risk management procedures are presented to the AC.

 JOINT VENTURE AND ASSOCIATE